FirebaseExtended/reactfire/docs/reference/README.md

 ▸ **useFirestoreDocData**<`T`\>(`ref`, `options?`): [`ObservableStatus`](interfaces/ObservableStatus.md)<`T`\>

-Suscribe to Firestore Document changes and unwrap the document into a plain object
+Subscribe to Firestore Document changes and unwrap the document into a plain object

 #### Type parameters